aeszyman/ARTH312/papers/paper1.md

 * Elina Gertsman, _The Middle Ages in 50 Objects_ (Cambridge University Press, 2018).

 ## Sources
-Your bibliography must include at least 2 primary sources and 4 secondary sources.Tertiary websites and internet websites do not count, but you must cite them if you use them.
+Your bibliography must include at least 2 primary sources and 4 secondary sources.
+Tertiary websites and internet websites do not count, but you must cite them if you use them.

 ## Format for the Paper
 [Microsoft Office](https://is.richmond.edu/hardware-software/office-365/index.html)